poisa/finalizer/README.md

 # Non-technical explanation of how this works

-Instead of opening and exporting each individual file using Finale, we'll be using the batch export feature.
-This allows you to point Finale to a specific folder in your computer and convert all the files in there into MusicXML.
-The problem is that your files are not in one folder!
-They are scattered around in their respective folders.
-I mean, who stores all their files in the same place?
+Instead of opening and exporting each individual file using Finale, we’ll use the batch export feature.
+This feature lets you point Finale to a specific folder on your computer and convert all the files in that folder to MusicXML.
+The problem is, your files aren’t all in one place—they’re scattered across various folders.
+After all, who keeps all their files in the same folder?

-This repository contains two CLI commands.
-Executing the first one will **recursively** search the folder you want and copy all the Finale files it finds into a special `scores` folder.
-Because the search is "recursive", it will go into all the sub-folders it finds until every single folder under the one you chose is searched in.
-This is different than Finale's search because Finale's only looks for files in that one folder and ignores sub-folders.
+This repository contains two CLI commands to help with this.
+The first command will **recursively** search through the folder you choose and copy all the Finale files it finds into a special `scores` folder.
+Because the search is “recursive,” it will go through all the sub-folders, ensuring that every folder under the one you selected is searched.
+This is different from Finale’s search, which only looks for files in a single folder and ignores sub-folders.

-You will now end up with a `scores` folder that contains all your scores.
-You will notice that the script mangles their filenames a bit.
-This is because we can't have two files with the same name in the same folder, so to avoid name collisions, the script renames your files.
-You don't need to worry about this because once we put things back, all the files will be properly renamed to their original names.
-The whole process shouldn't take more than a couple of seconds assuming a few hundred files.
-The more files you have, the longer it will take, but it should be fairly quick.
-You will also note a `scores.json` file.
-Don't touch this!
-This is the file that will tell the restoring script where to put the files back.
+You might notice that the script changes some of the filenames.
+This is to prevent duplicates, as you can’t have two files with the same name in the same folder.
+Don’t worry about this; once we move the files back, they’ll be renamed to their original names.
+The whole process should only take a few seconds if you have a few hundred files.
+If you have more files, it might take a bit longer, but it should still be relatively quick.
+You’ll also see a `scores.json` file—don’t touch this!
+It’s important for the restore script, as it tells the script where to return the files.

-Now is the time that you will open Finale and do a batch convert of all the files in the `scores` folder (which should be all your Finale files).
-This can take *a long time*, but you will only have to do this once.
+Now, will now need to open Finale and do a batch conversion of all the files in the `scores` folder (which should now contain all your Finale files).
+This conversion process might take _a while_, but you’ll only need to do it once.

-After Finale finished converting all the `scores` folder, you can run the restore script.
-This will put every converted file algon their Finale counterparts in their original location.
-The original files are never touched; we just copy them to the temporary `scores` fodler, convert them, and put the converted files back.
+After Finale finishes converting the files in the scores folder, you can run the restore script.
+This will place each converted file alongside its original Finale counterpart in the original location. **The original files are never modified; they’re just copied to the temporary scores folder, converted, and then the converted files are moved back.**

-At this point, you can delete the `scores` folder and the `scores.json` files, and go learn a new piece of notation software.
-You should now have your old Finale files, and the newer MusicXML files alongside them.
+At this point, you can delete the `scores` folder and the `scores.json` file.
+Now, you should have both your old Finale files and the new MusicXML files stored alongside them, ready for use with your new notation software.

 # Version history